MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-enable-secure-boot-windows.md

 ---

-# Enable Secure Boot on Windows device
+# Enable Secure Boot on enrolled Windows device

-Secure Boot is a security standard developed by members of the PC industry to help make sure that a device boots using only software that is trusted by the original equipment manufacturer (OEM).
-Your organization's device management policies might require you to enable it before you access their internal resources.
+Secure Boot is a security standard developed by members of the PC industry to help ensure that a device boots using only software that's trusted by the original equipment manufacturer (OEM).
+Your organization's device management policies may require you to enable it on your enrolled Windows device.
+Devices that don't meet this requirement may be unable to access work or school resources.

+## Enable secure boot
-If you're using a mobile device, contact your support person and they'll help enable Secure Boot for you.
+If your enrolled device is a mobile device, contact your support person and they'll help enable Secure Boot for you.

-If you're using a PC, you can either:
+If your enrolled device is a PC, you can either:

 * Contact your support person for help.
 * Enable Secure Boot from the PC BIOS menu.
 For step-by-step instructions, see [Re-enable Secure Boot](/windows-hardware/manufacture/desktop/disabling-secure-boot#re-enable-secure-boot).

-### Check Secure Boot status
+## Check Secure Boot status
 To check the status of Secure Boot on your PC:

 1. Go to Start.